kuroji-fusky/pacopanda-drawing-stats/README.md

   <img src="https://skillicons.dev/icons?i=nextjs,ts,tailwind,sass,py,flask,firebase">
 </p>

-I use a Python scripts to do gather a bunch of data, while Flask and Firebase (probably) for the back-end thanks to [@thatITfox][it] and Next.js for the website as a whole.
+I use Python to gather a bunch of data, while Flask and Firebase (probably) for the back-end thanks to [@thatITfox][it] and Next.js for the website as a whole.
 Previously written in Vue.js.